zoonewbie/vividfaces/README.md

 ![Vividfaces](https://raw.githubusercontent.com/zoonewbie/vividfaces/master/launchScreengh.png)

 A demo of applying FRCNN on mobile platforms for extracting and training facial landmarks and 3D morph animations.
+Currently (Sep.
+2018) the only open tensorflow model for extracting facial landmark keypoints.

 ## Installation
 ### IOS